Back Support Belts

 safe lifting belts at amazon

-• An additional report inside the Fukushima Journal of Medical Science.
-March, 2012 established that utilizing belts with regard to chronic back pain enhanced lower back pain relief as well as improved muscular endurance with regard to a limited time period.
-Low back muscular weakness had not been elevated through extended use regarding back belts and deterioration of back muscle groups had not been experienced approximately six months following the beginning of using belts.
+Using belts for chronic back pain enhances lower back pain relief as well as improves muscular endurance within a limited time period.
+Low back muscular weakness had not been elevated with extended use of back belts and deterioration of back muscle groups is not experienced approximately six months following the beginning of using belts.[5]

-• The November, 2014 issue of the Fukushima Journal of Medical Science featured a study in which the authors followed 144 individuals with back pain to see the effects of a wearing a lumbosacral back belt for 3 months.
-They found that the number of days with pain as well as lower back pain intensity decreased significantly.
-They noted that wearing the support for 3 months did not negatively effect the muscles and a support that tightly supports the lower back is effective for reducing mild low back pain as well as increased walking efficiency.
+evidence supporting back beltsWhen wearing a lumbosacral back belt for 3 months, the number of days with pain as well as lower back pain intensity decreased significantly.
+Wearing the support for 3 months did not negatively effect the muscles and a support that tightly supports the lower back is effective for reducing mild low back pain as well as increased walking efficiency.[6]

-• A 2015 study in the journal PLoS One indicated that a belt can improve health related quality of life, improve postural steadiness and decrease sacroiliac joint related pain.
-The authors state that sacroiliac belts are considered both cost effective and a low risk treatment of sacroiliac joint pain.
+A belt can improve health related quality of life, improve postural steadiness and decrease sacroiliac joint related pain.
+The authors state that sacroiliac belts are considered both cost effective and a low risk treatment of sacroiliac joint pain.[7]

-• A 2002 study in the journal Occupational Medicine (London) provides some clues on who will benefit from support belts.
-70% of home care workers with low back pain reported they perceived benefit from wearing a support.
-Compliance was high.
-The more the workers perceived benefits of reducing pain, the better the results.
-Higher compliance with using the belt was seen in those that considered they can influence their own health.
-One of the reasons we have selected our braces is for confidence in the product; they are not your typical drug store or cheap imported supports.
-Wearing a brace can have a positive influence on outcomes which are greatly influenced by patient beliefs.
+Who will benefit from support belts?
+70% of home care workers with low back pain reported they perceived benefit from wearing a support, with high compliance.
+The more perceived benefits of reducing pain, the better the results.
+There is high compliance using a belt if you consider you can influence your own health.
+Wearing a brace can have positive effects which are greatly influenced by wearer beliefs.[8]

-• A multi-center, clinical 2009 study in the journal Spine found an elastic lumbar belt significantly improved pain level, functional status, and pain medication use in patients with low back pain.
+A good elastic lumbar belt can significantly improve pain level, functional status, and pain medication use in patients with low back pain.[9]
+There is over 87% agreement rating for those suspected with lumbar instability in getting relief with use of a back brace or corset.[10]

 Do Back Support Belts Cause Muscle Weakness?

 There are many health care professionals who may indicate that back braces cause muscle weakness and therefore should not be worn.
-However, the literature does not support this opinion.
+In certain cases this may be true, however, the literature does not support this opinion.
+There is no conclusive scientific evidence to indicate support belts result in weakness of trunk muscles.[11] and no negative effects with continuous use of back belts for 1 to 6 months.[12]

-• Wearing a back belt as a protective device can be beneficial when lifting.
+Wearing a back belt as a protective device can be beneficial when lifting.
 Wearing a simple elastic type belt should be for reinforcing proper lifting habits.
-A July, 2014 Journal of the Medical Association of Thailand showed that a back belt used when lifting enhances rectus abdominis muscle activity, preventing weakness of the transversus abdominis muscle and improving abdominal pressure.
+A back belt used when lifting enhances rectus abdominis muscle activity, preventing weakness of the transversus abdominis muscle while improving abdominal pressure.[13]

-• A 2002 study in the Journal of Orthopaedic Science found a back belt reduced loading of the trunk muscles and that the strength of the back muscles and abdominal muscles actually increased.
-Similarly, an earlier 1992 study of construction workers with back pain in the Journal of Spinal Disorders found that after 2 months of wearing a back belt, trunk flexor muscle endurance as well as strength increased by 29%.
+A back belt reduces loading of the trunk muscles and the strength of the back muscles and abdominal muscles can actually increase.[14]
+In construction workers with back pain, after 2 months of wearing a back belt, trunk flexor muscle endurance as well as strength increased by 29%.[15]

-They noted a significant improvement of functional impairment in acute back pain by wearing the elastic lumbar support belt.
-Interestingly, the belt use displayed reduced pain and activity related effect of use during walking, where the spine is better stabilized.
+The effect of elastic belts is a temporary neutral alteration of trunk muscle coordination and not uniform de-conditioning.
+There is a significant improvement of functional impairment in acute back pain by wearing an elastic lumbar support belt.
+Interestingly, belt use displayed reduced pain and a better activity related effect during walking, as the spine is better stabilized.[16]

 traction belt